dannycastroaudio/itp/midterm/README.md

 I thought that a traditional monkey colour scheme wouldnt work as well with this format, so I decided to colour my monkey as Mojo Jojo from the Powerpuff Girls

-i quickyly looked up how to use colour in P5.js, which led me to this [website](https://p5js.org/reference/p5/color/)
+I quickly looked up how to use colour in P5.js, which led me to this [website](https://p5js.org/reference/p5/color/)

 ok.
 I'll just use RGB values.
 So I looked up a [RGB value chart with a colour picker](https://www.rapidtables.com/web/color/RGB_Color.html) and I went to town on my Mojo Jojo